AmiraAli23/intro-assignment/README.md

 ## Business Activities

-The company was looking to address the need for cheaper services within the industry.
+ModernAdvisor's [mission statement](https://www.modernadvisor.ca/team/) declares the goal of "help[ing] Canadians gain access to high quality, low-cost investment advice – regardless of their net worth."

+Presented with this information, the following assumptions can be made regarding the target customer:

+* Technologically literate
+* Novice investor
+* Diverse net-worth
+* Millenial
+   * An emphasis is placed on socially responsible portfolios, which are typically sought after by Millenials [Source](https://fortune.com/2021/11/18/millennials-genz-investing-markets-wealth-transfer/).

-At first glance, one would assume the intended customer would be individuals who are well-versed and trust technology, individuals who could have lower income hence the push for lower fees, and targeted towards Millenials (emphasizing their option for socially responsible portfolios as Millenials typically invest in socially responsible stocks [Source](https://fortune.com/2021/11/18/millennials-genz-investing-markets-wealth-transfer/).
-However it is apparent, through their new account/sign up website, that ModernAdvisor is looking to take on seasoned investors and those individuals that can be "vouched" for.
-If one were to try creating an account, they are prompted by the following message
+However, it is apparent through their new account/sign up website, that ModernAdvisor is looking to take on seasoned investors and those individuals that can be "vouched" for.
+If one were to try creating an account, they are met with the following message

 <img width="468" alt="image" src="https://user-images.githubusercontent.com/99091066/154868925-f2978f27-48dd-4a47-9264-0a715b4961d8.png">

    > Users are required to enter in a referral code from a financial planner, friend, or referral.

-This could have a signficant negative impact on their business.
-By creating new accounts through referrals, they are limiting their customer base and in a sense, "gatekeeping" their service.
-Their website promotes transparency and cost effective services however make it incredibly difficult to access said services.
+This may have a signficant negative impact on their business.
+Limiting new clients through referrals, narrows their customer base entirely, and in a sense, "gatekeeps" their service.
+So, while their mission statement seems to widen the net for many potential investors, their practices seem to go against this entirely.

-Many of their competitors charge higher mangement fees or MER (Management Expense Ratio).
-However once these metrics are compared to the competitors in the industry, the fees are either on par or higher than their competiors.
+Regarding the service charges, the claim is that they are lower than competitors' fees or MER (Management Expense Ratio,) however, once these metrics are compared, it is apparent that the fees are either on par or higher than their competiors.
 Below is a comparison of fee percentages for $2,500, $10,000, and $100,000 accounts.

 <img width="761" alt="Screen Shot 2022-02-20 at 6 10 29 PM" src="https://user-images.githubusercontent.com/99091066/154868529-d09b781f-216c-4a78-a18e-6776efca794b.png">